krapie/l7/USAGE.md

 ## Kubernetes Usage with Yorkie

-We use Minikube to test Plumber with Yorkie.
+We use Minikube to test l7 with Yorkie.

 ```bash
 # Start minikube with ingress addon